 Our NJ + PA Disability Lawyers Can Help You File for Social Security Benefits

 At Young, Marr, Mallis & Associates, we have more than 30 years of experience assisting widows and widowers with Social Security claims, including SSDI claims.
 With 12 conveniently located offices, we provide free legal consultations for Social Security applicants and beneficiaries throughout New Jersey and Pennsylvania.

-Contact us online today, or call our law offices at (215) 515-2954 to see how we can help you and your loved ones collect the full benefits that you are entitled to.
-Your initial consultation is free of charge, and we will keep your information confidential.
+Contact us online today, or call our law offices at (215) 515-2954 or (609) 557-3081 to see how we can help you and your loved ones collect the full benefits that you are entitled to.
+Your initial case evaluation is free of charge, and we will keep your information confidential.